 Mandatory health insurance.
 The Student Health Insurance Program is mandatory for international students, and the cost is included in the student's tuition bill each semester.
-A student who has an acceptable level of coverage under another insurance plan may request a waiver of the mandatory plan through ISSS prior to the twelfth class day each semester.
+A student who has an acceptable level of coverage under another insurance plan may request a waiver of the mandatory plan through ISSS prior to the twelfth class day each long semester.
+Please see the ISSS insurance Web site at http://world.utexas.edu/isss/insurance for a full list of waiver deadlines.
 The minimum acceptable level of coverage is \$50,000 per accident or illness, with a deductible that does not exceed \$500 per accident or illness; \$10,000 for medical evacuation to the home country; and \$7,500 for repatriation.
 Dependents in J-2 (exchange visitor) status are also required to have an acceptable level of coverage.